mongodb-developer/LiveTutorialChat/README.md

-# LiveTutorial2021
+# LiveTutorialChat

-This is the repo for the Realm, Android, and iOS apps that were built during the tutorial at MongoDB .Live 2021.
+This is the repo for the Realm, Android, and iOS apps that we use in teaching developers to write their first mobile app.

 ## References
 ### Common